 You already know the Cricut Maker works with 300+ materials while the Explore Air 2 works with 100+ materials.
 If you’re a crafter, you should definitely consider the fact that the Cricut Maker can cut fabric with its rotary blade or knife blade, while the Explore Air 2 can’t.

-If you quilt, make patches or do anything with fabric, the Explore Air 2 won’t be the best option for you.
+If you quilt, make patches, or do anything with fabric, the Explore Air 2 won’t be the best option for you.
 The Cricut Maker also works better with thicker materials.

 The Cricut Maker can also engrave and deboss a variety of materials, which the Explore Air 2 can’t.
 If you want to be able to do all of those things with just one machine, the Cricut Maker is your best bet.

 At the end of the day, both the Cricut Maker and Cricut Explore Air 2 are amazing current machines that can help you make beautiful projects.
 It really comes down to what you need and want out of your machine.
 If you take the time to consider all of the factors, you’re sure to choose the perfect Cricut machine for you!
-Pay attention to the small difference and major differences, and you’ll be just fine.
+Pay attention to the small differences and major differences, and you’ll be just fine.

 The Final Verdict